Snoot

-In photography, a snoot is a tube or similar object that fits over a studio light or portable flash and allows the photographer to control the direction and radius of the light beam.
-These may be conical, cylindrical, or rectangular in shape.
+A snoot is a tube or similar object that fits over a light used in theatrical lighting or photography, to control the direction and radius of the light beam.
+Snoots can be cylindrical or truncated conical in shape, different lengths and diameters, and made of various materials.

+In photography, a snoot is attached to a studio light or portable flash, and may be conical, cylindrical, or rectangular in shape.
 Snoots can isolate a subject when using a flash.
 They help by stopping "light spill", or when lighting falls in a larger footprint than intended.

-Snoots can be different lengths and diameter, also made of various materials.